 COVID-19 Pandemic Response Plan

 For Fall 2020, we used the "Key Metrics for Global Suppression" and COVID Risk Level map to guide our reopening.
 This map uses only number of cases per 100,000 people and is calculated daily with a 7 day rolling average.
 Our plan followed this map closely.
-If Jackson County was at green (On Track for Containment), we will consider full time in-person instruction.
-If our county is at yellow (Community Spread), we will have part time in-person instruction.
-If our county is at orange (Accelerated Spread) or red (Tipping Point), we will not have in-person instruction.
-In-person instruction will resume when our country returns to yellow.
+If Jackson County was at green (On Track for Containment), full time in-person instruction would be possible.
+If the county was at yellow (Community Spread), we would have part time in-person instruction.
+If the county was at orange (Accelerated Spread) or red (Tipping Point), we would not have in-person instruction.
+In-person instruction would resume when the county returned to yellow.

-To keep the pods as secure as possible, I ask that you be thoughtful about how many children your child is interacting with outside of his/her pod, and limit play dates and extra curricular activities, especially if our county is at yellow.
-For my part, please know that I fall on the more rigid end of the spectrum.
+To keep the pods as secure as possible, I ask that you be thoughtful about how many children your child is interacting with outside of his/her pod, and limit play dates and extra curricular activities throughout the school year.
+For my part, I fall on the more rigid end of the spectrum.
 I take this pandemic extremely seriously.
-We did not travel to Maryland over the summer.
-Zac's few play dates have been outdoors, and we are avoiding stores, using pick up and delivery services whenever possible.
+Zac's few play dates have been outdoors.
+We are also avoiding stores, and using pick up and delivery services whenever possible.
 In fact, I have not had a haircut or seen anyone in my family since February!

 All children will be asked to bring a mask for use at school.
 I do have a few extra child-sized fabric masks here, should someone forget.

 To keep children in fresh air, I will make every attempt to utilize outdoor instruction as much as possible, and students will not need to wear masks when they are outside or if we are in the Art Room with all windows and doors open.
 When we are in other rooms of the house, students will be spaced 6 feet apart.
 They will not need to wear a mask when they remain in their seats working but will need to wear them if they are transitioning from one room to another.
 Students must wear masks when they go to the bathroom.